SchengenTrack logo

 When does my 90-day limit fully reset?

-Your limit "resets" once 180 days have passed since the first day of your last Schengen stay.
+Your history fully clears 180 days after the last day of your most recent Schengen stay — the first day on which the 180-day look-back window no longer contains any of your trips.
 Our calculator provides a "Full Reset Date" which tells you exactly when your 90-day allowance will be completely empty and ready to use again in full.

 Contact